katerina-tziala/fullstackopen2019/part4/bloglist/README.md

 ### Integration Testing

-In order to execute the integration tests on the app navigate from your terminal inside the /part4/bloglist folder and run ***npm run unit-test***.
+In order to execute the integration tests on the app navigate from your terminal inside the /part4/bloglist folder and run ***npm run test-api***.

-### Running Tests of a specific file
+### Running Tests of a Specific File

 In order to execute the tests of a single file: